-Centre to deploy artificial reefs in 3,477 fishing villages with CMFRI support bed as a substitute for natural habitats.
-With a fixed scientific design, it functions as a self-sustaining production system on the sea bed.
-As part of this ambitious project, a nationwide campaign has been launched in association with respective state governments and the technical support of the CMFRI, starting from Kerala where ARs' placement is proposed in 220 villages.
+Centre to deploy artificial reefs in 3,477 fishing villages with CMFRI support nationwide campaign has been launched in association with respective state governments and the technical support of the CMFRI, starting from Kerala where ARs' placement is proposed in 220 villages.

-The Central Marine Fisheries Research Institute (CMFRI) has taken part in a pioneering of the project Union Department of Fisheries to deploy artificial reefs (AR) in a total of 3,477 fishing villages in the country with aim of promoting sustainable fisheries and livelihood.
+The Central Marine Fisheries Research Institute (CMFRI) has taken part in a pioneering project of the Union Department of Fisheries to deploy artificial reefs (AR) in a total of 3,477 fishing villages in the country with the aim of promoting sustainable fisheries and livelihood.